cmgoffena13/etl-file-loader/README.md

 ## Production Setup

+To assign all of the production environment variables, you'll need to declare the configuration environment:
+`ENV_STATE=PROD`

 ### File Helper Platform

 First, you need to decide the locations for the File Directory, Archive Directory, and Duplicate File Directory.
 Current support: